-A collection of free vintage zoological prints, that just focus on Elephant illustrations and drawings.
-A couple of illustrations showing how to draw elephants is included.
+A collection of free vintage zoological prints that focus on Elephant illustrations and drawings.
+A couple of illustrations showing how to draw elephants are included.

 There are elephant examples already featured on the site, in the animal posters from the Larousse Dictionaries and Charles D’ Orbigny’s animal prints.
 But this post just focuses solely on elephants.

 I really enjoyed compiling this wonderful collection of royalty-free elephant prints from old natural history books, art and museum collections.
 They are one of my favourite animals.

 Amazingly, I once saw an elephant in the wild in Sri Lanka as a child.
 The excitement of that experience is still imprinted in my brain many decades later.

 Not only are elephants the largest living animal on land, but they don’t look like anything else either.
 They are so unique looking, with their long trunks, large floppy ears and wide legs.

 Elephants have had an important cultural role to play in human history.
 As well as magnificent wild creatures, the animals have been domesticated for thousands of years.
 Elephants have been used as war animals, workhorses and for entertainment in circuses and zoos.

 Several cultural references emphasise the elephant’s size and exotic uniqueness.
 For instance, a “white elephant” is a byword for something expensive, useless, and bizarre.